What does an Anesthesiologist Assistant do?

 An anesthesiologist assistant is a health care professional who assists an anesthesiologist in preparing a patient for anesthesia.
 An anesthesiologist assistant’s job responsibilities vary depending on the setting and location.
 Some hospitals, for example, may have more stringent guidelines for what an anesthesiologist assistant can do.

 Although an anesthesiologist assistant may participate in the pre-anesthetic evaluation, it is not a common occurrence.
-Typically, she will assist the anesthesiologist in reviewing the data as it is presented the medical staff.
+Typically, she will assist the anesthesiologist in reviewing the data as it is presented by the medical staff.
 She may be able to assist the anesthesiologist in maintaining anesthesia during surgery and monitoring the patient’s condition while the procedure is taking place.

 Anesthesiologist assistants are responsible for calibrating and testing the equipment that delivers and monitors anesthesia.
 She may also be in charge of inserting an IV or catheter, as well as performing a basic physical examination on a patient.
 She will be in charge of administering drugs to the patient if they are required prior to inducing anesthesia.